Having a healthy pregnancy

 You can try sleeping with a pillow behind your back to increase your chance of staying on your side during the night, but if you wake up on your back don’t worry.
 The position you fall asleep in is the one in which you have the longest and soundest sleep, and may therefore have more impact on your baby.

 For more information visit the Sleep on Side When Baby’s Inside website.

-Iodine is found naturally in plants and meat, we need it for normal thyroid gland and brain function.
+Iodine is found naturally in plants and meat - we need it for normal thyroid gland and brain function.
 It is very important for babies to get iodine from their mothers during pregnancy and breastfeeding, to support normal growth and development.

-NZ soils are lacking in iodine, even with a well-balanced diet it is hard to get the increased amount of iodine needed during pregnancy.
+NZ soils are lacking in iodine, and even with a well-balanced diet it is hard to get the increased amount of iodine needed during pregnancy.
 You can buy 150 microgram iodine-only tablets at your pharmacy, or get them on prescription from your midwife or GP, to take during pregnancy and breastfeeding.